 1) to control flights (both operative and supporting ones) involved in Operation Allied Force;

 2) to manage daily Italian Air Force training missions that were going ahead following the pre-planned schedule;

 3) to provide permeability of the military areas to the largely increased civilian traffic trying to keep it smooth and fluent and avoiding delays

-Prior management of the waves of missions was however just a dream: “We only received classified bulletins from the CAOC (Combined Air Operation Center, for the Americans “K-OK”) which we used to get a preview of the traffic we could expect” Luccioli told us, “we had to draw further corridors for the newcomers and foresaw wide altitude reserve windows for the flights: for example the Warthogs were a problem for us as their performances are not comparable to those of the fast F-16s that we could manage quite easily.
-The A-10s are very slow with poor climb speed especially when loaded with tons of bombs or Mavericks, when they departed from Trapani, take off and landings at the nearby Palermo Punta Raisi airport were subject to delay”.
+Prior management of the waves of missions was however just a dream: “We only received classified bulletins from the CAOC (Combined Air Operation Center, for the Americans “K-OK”) which we used to get a preview of the traffic we could expect” Luccioli told us, “we had to draw further corridors for the newcomers and foresaw wide altitude reserve windows for the flights: for example the Warthogs were a problem for us as their performance were not comparable to those of the fast F-16s that were quite quite easy to manage.
+The A-10s were very slow with poor climb speed especially when loaded with tons of bombs or Mavericks, when they departed from Trapani, take off and landings at the nearby Palermo Punta Raisi airport were subject to delay”.
 A special corridor to let them going direct to Brindisi immediately after take off was soon created and kept free 24 hours a day at certain levels.

-Something similar was done for the Italian B-707: two kind of route were created, dubbing them “North” and “South” according to the direction the tanker assumed after the take-off.
+Something similar was done for the Italian B-707: two kind of route were created, dubbed “North” and “South” according to the direction the tanker assumed after the take-off.
 When the tower told the ATCC that a tanker was about to depart following North or South route the military controllers already knew its reporting points and were able to calculate estimates that were provided to the civilian ATC.
-Coordination with civilian controllores was paramount in that period to prevent risk of collisions.
-“Our motto was –try to positively comply with pilots’ request otherwise they probably will do it the same” Lt Col Luccioli told me.
+Coordination with civilian controllers was paramount in that period to reduce the risk of collisions.
+“Our motto was –try to positively comply with pilots’ request otherwise they probably will do it the same” Lt Col Luccioli explains.